Many balls to juggle

 You’re in the middle of it because you hold all the information as the primary planner.
 You’re the one who has the bird’s eye view of how the event is supposed to go, how the pieces are supposed to come together, and how it’s supposed to look, smell, and feel.

-On the day of the event, if you go into it thinking you’re attending, but you don’t have someone working, the vendors are going to come to you for information, answers to questions, approval; “Is this okay, is that how it’s supposed to look?”; and problem-solving when things go wrong.
+On the day of the event, if you go into it thinking you’re attending, but you don’t have someone working, the vendors are going to come to you for information, answers to questions, approval; “is this okay, is that how it’s supposed to look?”; and problem-solving when things go wrong.

 You cannot expect to go into an event with all the information, and not share that with anyone and expect the event to magically happen without your guidance, because of those elements of complexity.